-We have issued our report dated March 24, 2011, with respect to the consolidated financial statements and schedule of Icahn Enterprises Holdings L.P. and Subsidiaries as of December 31, 2010 and 2009 and for the three years in the period ended December 31, 2010, which is included in this Registration Statement.
-We consent to the use of the aforementioned report in the Registration Statement, and to the use of our name as it appears under the caption "Experts."
+We have issued our report dated March 24, 2011, with respect to the consolidated financial statements and schedule of Icahn Enterprises Holdings L.P. and Subsidiaries as of December 31, 2010 and 2009 and for the three years in the period ended December 31, 2010, which is included in this Amendment No. 1 to the Registration Statement.
+We consent to the use of the aforementioned report in Amendment No. 1 to the Registration Statement, and to the use of our name as it appears under the caption "Experts."

-We have issued our reports dated March 7, 2011 with respect to the consolidated financial statements, schedule and internal control over financial reporting included in the Annual Report on Form 10-K for the year ended December 31, 2010 of Icahn Enterprises L.P., which are incorporated by reference in this Registration Statement.
-We consent to the incorporation by reference in this Registration Statement of the aforementioned reports, and to the use of our name as it appears under the caption "Experts."
+We have issued our reports dated March 7, 2011 with respect to the consolidated financial statements, schedule and internal control over financial reporting included in the Annual Report on Form 10-K for the year ended December 31, 2010 of Icahn Enterprises L.P. and Subsidiaries, which are incorporated by reference in this Amendment No. 1 to the Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement of the aforementioned reports, and to the use of our name as it appears under the caption "Experts."

-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated February 23, 2011, with respect to the consolidated balance sheets of Federal-Mogul Corporation as of December 31, 2010 and 2009 and the related consolidated statements of operations, shareholders' equity and cash flows for each of the three years in the period ended December 31, 2010, in the financial statements of Icahn Enterprises Holdings L.P. that are included in this Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. for the registration of senior notes.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated February 23, 2011, with respect to the consolidated balance sheets of Federal-Mogul Corporation as of December 31, 2010 and 2009 and the related consolidated statements of operations, shareholders' equity and cash flows for each of the three years in the period ended December 31, 2010, in the financial statements of Icahn Enterprises Holdings L.P. that are included in this Amendment No. 1 to the Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. for the registration of senior notes.

-We consent to the reference to our firm under the caption "Experts" in this Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. and to the incorporation by reference therein of our reports dated February 23, 2011, with respect to the consolidated financial statements of Federal-Mogul Corporation and the effectiveness of internal control over financial reporting of Federal-Mogul Corporation, included in Icahn Enterprises L.P.'s Annual Report on Form 10-K for the year ended December 31, 2010, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in this Amendment No. 1 to the Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. and to the incorporation by reference therein of our reports dated February 23, 2011, with respect to the consolidated financial statements of Federal-Mogul Corporation and the effectiveness of internal control over financial reporting of Federal-Mogul Corporation, included in Icahn Enterprises L.P.'s Annual Report on Form 10-K for the year ended December 31, 2010, filed with the Securities and Exchange Commission.